Submit your HIPAA questions to Edito r John Castelluccio at email@example.com and we will work with our experts to provide the information you need.

-Editor’s note: Mary Brandt, MBA, RHIA, CHE, CHPS, answered this question for HCPro’s Briefings on HIPAA.
+Editor’s note: Mary Brandt, MBA, RHIA, CHE, CHPS, vice president of health information, Central Texas Division, Baylor Scott & White Health in Temple, Texas, answered this question for HCPro’s Briefings on HIPAA .
 This information does not constitute legal advice.
 Consult legal counsel for answers to specific privacy and security questions.